Elisa2515/Comp_Robo_Project/README_Localization.md

 ## Scope and Limitations

 This exercise intentionally does not include laser scan processing or map-based localization.
-Instead, it focuses on the core mechanics of particle filtering—motion uncertainty, weighting, and resampling—to provide a clear and accessible implementation.
+Instead, I focused on the core mechanics of particle filtering—motion uncertainty, weighting, and resampling—to provide a clear and accessible implementation.

 ## Key Takeaways